luerhard/chapter_regression_and_artifical/main.md

 # A comparison by example: Immigration in Europe

-To show some of the differences in mindsets, we will use an exemplary model and approach the problem from both angles. \todo{add regression table, but which one?}
+To show some of the differences in mindsets, we will use an exemplary model and approach the problem from both angles.
 The chosen model is loosely based on the approach used by @davidov:ExplainingAttitudesImmigration.2012 and others; it has often been implemented in similar ways.
 It investigates the effect of human values on attitudes toward immigration.